 I agree with all the other posts but I would add that after having 4 children in under 3 years I learned to make a bag of split peas in the crock pot and freeze in small containers.
 I also froze large amounts of cooked/mashed squash, potatoes, asparagas, beans etc in small containers.
-This way they could eat what we were having for dinner (small blener) but when were were gone the sitter could easily feed them by grabbing something from the freezer.
-Best of luck!

 I have been making my son's baby food and I noticed that the baby food on the market uses ascorbic acid and citric acid with the jars that contain fruit.
 I know ascorbic acid is vitamin c and that reduces the browning that can occur with fruits.

 I went looking for something like this in my grocery store and I found something called fruit fresh, but it also contains dextrose and silcone dioxide.
 Are these things safe for a baby?